petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

-If we navigate to our project page on calkit.io, then go to the local machine page, we see that the repo has never been cloned to our computer, so let's click the clone button.
+If we navigate to our project page on calkit.io, then go to the local machine page, we see that the repo has never been cloned to our computer, so let's click the "Clone" button.

 {% include figure.html
 src="/images/repro-office/needs-clone.png"